pvhee/cloudwired/content/posts/drupal-commerce-done-differently.md

 originalUrl: "https://marzeelabs.org/blog/2013-06-17-drupal-commerce-done-differently"
 ---

+## Building a "design your own whisky cask" e-commerce experience with Drupal Commerce.

 Building sites using [Drupal Commerce](https://www.drupal.org/project/commerce) is something we often do at Marzee Labs, but when [EnjoyThis](http://enjoythis.co.uk/) approached us to build an e-commerce site for [The London Distillery Company](http://thelondondistillerycompany.com/) featuring a "design your own whisky cask" part, we immediately seized that opportunity to do something different.
 In this post, I'll review the architecture of the project.

 ## Challenges